Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/PL-14 Model Animations [TheParaziT]/readme.txt

 ----------------------------------------------------------
 -Explanation:

-This mod and LarryLangosta's fix use a non conventional method of adding the gun to NPC loadouts.
-I made a simple DLTX file for it, plus added the gun to traders.
+Converted to DLTX the scripted files for NPC loadouts.
+Trader distribution.
 Given the PL-14 was a demonstrative design of the later-adopted PL-15, only Army will carry and sell it, with the exception of Nimble and expert loners.

 Integration into Grok's Stash Overhaul.